mahata/ktlog/README.md

 $ npm run dev
 ```

-Together with Backend, the entire system will start serving at http://localhost:5173
+Together with Backend, the entire system will start serving at http://ktlog.local:5173

-## Demo

-The latest version of this service is available here: [https://ktlog.mahata.org/](https://ktlog.mahata.org/) However, please note that this is a "DEMO" site and I do NOT guarantee data permanence or anything like that.